4PolarBears/java_project3.0/README.md

 # Cities and Municipalities Of Finland
-made by Alina Lemetti and Marija Krotova
+project made by Alina Lemetti and Marija Krotova

 ### Class diagram